 Everyone Deserves a Place to Call Home!

-It is The Arc’s position that people with intellectual and developmental disabilities (I/DD) have the right to live in safe, accessible, affordable housing in the community.
+The Arc Minnesota believes people with intellectual and developmental disabilities (I/DD) have the right to live in safe, accessible, and affordable housing in the community.
 They should have control over where and with whom they live, including having opportunities to rent or buy their own homes, and have the freedom to choose their daily routines and activities.
 The Arc’s Position Statement on Housing.

 - The Arc Minnesota Housing Access Services – help for adults who are eligible for Minnesota Medicaid home care or waiver services who want to move to homes of their own

 - Housing Resources Document – list of public and private resources and technology

 - Individualized Housing Guide 2016 – created by the Multi-County Collaboration